Last Updated on February 12, 2024 by Louise Carter

 Let’s review some methods for keeping a retainer in place while you sleep:

 You must follow the dentist’s schedule when fitted with a retainer.
 In 99% of cases, you’ll be expected to wear the retainer every night.
 If this is the case, don’t skip a night, thinking it won’t be a problem.

 The more frequently you fail to wear a retainer, the likelier it is to slip out of position in the future.

-Your teeth will shift position without the retainer to hold them in place.
-This will soon become problematic if you skip wearing the retainer repeatedly.
+Without the retainer to hold them in place, your teeth will shift, which will soon become problematic if you skip wearing the retainer repeatedly.